-Lila had placed magic pebbles under the pillow; kept the room fresh with mint and atuck angelica root in her patient's mouth to keep the bad spirits out of the sickroom.
-The most powerful the she could make: devil's bit, mugwort, St. John's wort, maiden hair, and periwinkle; boiled it, strained it and spooned it into Mistress's mouth.
-Y She considered repeating some of the prayers she learned as a child among Christians, but since none had saved Sir, she abandoned the idea.
+Lila had placed magic pebbles under Mistress's pillow; kept the room fresh with mint and forced angelica root in her patient's festering mouth to keep the bad spirits out of the sickroom.
+She prepared the most powerful remedy she knew: devil's bit, mugwort, St. John's wort, maiden hair, and periwinkle; boiled it, strained it and spooned it into Mistress's mouth. considered repeating some of the prayers she learned as a child among Christians, but since none had saved Sir, she abandoned the notion.
 He went quickly.
 Begging to be taken to his third house.
 The big one, useless now that there were no children or children's children to live in it.
 No one to stand in awe at is size or to admire the wrought gate that the smithy took two months to make.
 But if the smithy's work was a frivolous waste of a grown man's time, his presence was not.
 He brought one girl to womanhood and saved the life of another.
-Soledad.
-Dark haired, sleepy-eyed Soledad.
-Accepted, not bought, by Sir, she joined the household after Lila and before the girl and still had no memory of her past life except being dragged ashore by whales.
+Sorrow.
+Dark haired, vixen-eyed Sorrow.
+Accepted, not bought, by Sir, she joined the household after Lila but before the girl and still had no memory of her past life except being dragged ashore by whales.